adamsoliev/bearblog/database_storage/blogpost.md

 This hybrid layout allows the engine to be surgical, fetching only the specific row groups required for a query.
 Within each row group, all columns store values in the same positional row order, so the engine can reconstruct rows by aligning the i-th value across columns.
 Because OLAP systems must frequently reassemble rows, this positional structure is essential.

-Most OLAP engines use this hybrid approach as a foundation, optimizing it for their query engines while supporting Parquet and ORC for cross-platform data sharing [^16].
+Most OLAP engines use this hybrid layout idea as a foundation, customizing it for their query engines while supporting Parquet and ORC for cross-platform data sharing [^16].

 One of the major advantages of this layout is compression.
 Since data within a column is uniform (eg a column of integers), it compresses significantly better than row-oriented data.
 See [this](tab:https://15445.courses.cs.cmu.edu/fall2025/notes/06-storage3.pdf) for a list of potential compressions.